The Holocaust in Albania: Analysis

 Stafa argues that the high rate of survival must also be attributed to a more complicated combination of factors.
 She cites the failure of the German occupational authorities to acquire detailed lists of Jews living in Albania-proper, the inaction of the Italian occupational authorities, as well as individual altruism, especially by individuals in positions of power.
 Stafa stresses the importance of the repeated refusal of the Albanian collaborationist authorities to hand over to the Germans a list of the country's Jews, noting that across Europe, the obstruction of German attempts to obtain comprehensive lists was associated with a 10 percent increase in a country's Jewish survival rate.
 Kosovo differed from Albania-proper in that the Germans managed to obtain lists of Jews, despite efforts by some Kosovo Albanian officials to prevent this.
 Fischer notes that the Germans acquiesced to the Albanian collaborationist government's refusal to hand over the lists because they wished to maintain the appearance that Germany was allowing Albania "relative independence".
 He also attributes the lack of an organized German effort to hunt down local Jews to this policy.

 Kosovo Albanians tended to be more hostile towards foreigners, an attitude that the Professor Paul Mojzes attributes to the Albanian–Serbian conflict and persecution suffered at the hands of the Ottoman Empire.
 As a result, most Kosovo Albanians welcomed the defeat and partitioning of Yugoslavia, and were particularly grateful to any power that offered them their "dream of Greater Albania" and opportunities to "settle scores" with the local Serb population.
 Mojzes attributes the protection Jews received in Kosovo in the early years of the war to the relatively lenient attitude of the Italian occupational authorities rather than to the efforts of the local population.
-In Albania-proper, Mojzes argues that anti-Semitism was not widespread because there were very few Jews.
-According to Stafa, anti-Semitic legislation was often not enacted in Albania-proper by the Italian authorities.
-Fischer notes that when anti-Semitic legislation was adopted, as it was in 1940, it was applied in a half-hearted way.
+In Albania-proper, Mojzes argues that antisemitism was not widespread because there were very few Jews.
+According to Stafa, antisemitic legislation was often not enacted in Albania-proper by the Italian authorities.
+Fischer notes that when antisemitic legislation was adopted, as it was in 1940, it was applied in a half-hearted way.
 He also states that Jews felt little need to hide their identities during the Italian period, and even celebrated their traditional holidays in public.
 Fischer instead attributes the Albanians' relative tolerance towards the Jews to "deeper religious tolerance" that was encouraged by Albania-proper's religious diversity.